Continual Learning via Ensemble-Based Depth-Wise Masked Autoencoders for Data Quality Monitoring in High-Energy Physics: METHODOLOGY

 The scores are then passed through a softmax function to get the attention weights, $A$:

-Finally, the attention weights are taken as an inner product along the key and value sequence length dimension to get the attention output which is added back to the original embedded input.
+Finally, the attention weights are taken as a dot product along the key and value sequence length dimension to get the attention output which is added back to the original embedded input:

-In such an attention framework, the attention weights are considered based on relationships between patches.
+In such an attention framework, the attention weights are considered based on relationships between patches, as visualized in Fig.~\ref{fig:DepthViT_viz3}.

-In the DepthViT architecture, the attention mechanism considers relationships between patches along the channel dimension rather than along the patch dimension.
-This difference is visually compared in figures~\ref{fig:DepthViT_viz3} and~\ref{fig:DepthViT_viz4}.
-To this end, the queries, keys, and values become:

-where $l$ is the patch dimension, $c$ and $m$ are channel dimensions, and $d$ is the number of kernel filters per channel.
+In the DepthViT architecture, the attention mechanism considers relationships between patches along the channel dimension, rather than along the patch dimension.
+This difference is visually demonstrated in Fig.~\ref{fig:DepthViT_viz4}.
+Here, because we are using depth-wise convolutional patch embedding, $Z \in \mathbb{R}^{L \times C \times F}$ and $Q,K,V \in \mathbb{R}^{L \times C \times F}$, where $L$ is again the flattened input sequence length ($L=H' \cdot W'$), $C$ is the channel dimension, and $F$ is the number of kernel filters per channel.
 The scores are then computed by taking an outer product along the channel dimensions:

+where $i$ indexes over patches, $l$ over filters, and $j$ and $k$ are projections along the channel dimension.
 The attention maps also have a softmax applied along the channel dimension rather than the sequence dimension.

 Finally, the output vectors are computed from an inner product along the key and value channel dimensions with C as the number of channels: